 Moderate Physical Activity Linked with Lower Risk for Cardiovascular Death

-Just last week, research was presented at the ESC Congress regarding how moderate physical activity linked with lower risk for cardiovascular death.
+Just last week, researchers presented findings on how moderate physical activity linked with lower risk for cardiovascular death.

 For the study, nearly 2500 adults ages 65-74 completed self-questionnaires regarding their physical activity, blood pressure, weight, height, and other health habits.